Stucco Remediation Guide

 It’s not hard to see why stucco has become such a popular home building material.
 It’s aesthetically beautiful, energy-efficient, and is relatively low maintenance.
-However, if you live in an area with lots of precipitation, i.e. the Northeast, your home’s stucco may become susceptible to water damage, leading you to search for an expert in stucco repair or remediation.
+However, if you live in an area with lots of precipitation, i.e. the Northeast, your home’s stucco may become susceptible to water damage, leading you to search for an expert in stucco replacement, stucco repair or stucco remediation.
 This comprehensive guide will walk you through everything you need to know about stucco and the remediation process, so you can make the right decision for your home.

 What is Stucco?